-Figure 13 - Areas of Cultural Significance within Rockdale City Council
+Figure 38 - Areas of Cultural Significance within the former Rockdale LGA now Bayside Council

-I3.3.2 Heritage Value
+12.3.2 Heritage Value

 Heritage comes in many forms, tangible and intangible, Aboriginal pre and post European settlement, European and other more modern layers of cultural infusion on and within the built environment.
 The value of heritage is revealed in its scarcity and inability to be 'created', once destroyed it is gone forever.